Wyoming Court Records

 What is Wyoming Child Support?

-Wyoming Statute § 20–2–3 outlines the definition of child support and the purposes of it.
-The main goal of child support is to allow a way for the parent without custody to protect and care for their child.
-Child support comes in monetary payments from the non-custodial parent to the custodial parent to aid in childcare.
+Wyoming Statute § 20–2–3 outlines the definition of child support and its purposes.
+Child support offers non-custodial parents the opportunity to protect and care for their child.
+Child support generally comes in monetary payments from the non-custodial parent to the custodial parent to aid in childcare.

 What Does Child Support Cover in Wyoming?

-Child support is meant to cover expenses to support child development, which means that the payments go beyond basic human needs.
-According to Wyoming statutes § 20–2–301, this can include:
+Child support is designed to cover expenses to support child development, which means that the payments go beyond basic human needs.
+According to Wyoming statutes § 20–2–301, this may include:

 - Housing